 Even when kidney failure is advanced, most people still make a normal or near-normal amount of urine; this is sometimes confusing.
-Urine is being formed but it does not contain sufficient amounts of the body's waste products.
+Urine is being formed, but it does not contain sufficient amounts of the body's waste products.

 EVALUATION AND DIAGNOSIS

 Kidney function tests — The glomerular filtration rate (GFR) gives an approximate measure of the number of functioning nephrons.
 GFR is used to monitor the severity of kidney impairment.
 Actually measuring GFR is difficult and not practical in the care of most patients.
 Instead, GFR is usually estimated.
-The most common way to estimate the GFR in adults is by measuring the creatinine level in the blood stream and then using this number to calculate an estimated GFR level.
-This GFR level is often shown on routine blood chemistry lab reports that your doctor obtains.
+The most common way to estimate the GFR in adults is by measuring the creatinine level in the blood stream and then using this number to calculate an estimated GFR (eGFR) level.
+This eGFR level is often shown on routine blood chemistry lab reports that your doctor obtains.
 A measure of kidney function can also be obtained by collecting a 24-hour urine sample and measuring the concentration of creatinine in the blood and urine.
 The blood urea nitrogen level is also commonly measured with blood tests and, like the blood creatinine concentration, generally goes up as kidney function declines.

-- A reduction in GFR implies either worsening of the underlying kidney disease or the development of another, occasionally reversible kidney problem.
+●A reduction in GFR implies either worsening of the underlying kidney disease or the development of another, occasionally reversible kidney problem.

-- An increase in GFR, on the other hand, indicates improvement in kidney function.
+●An increase in GFR, on the other hand, indicates improvement in kidney function.

 Kidney biopsy — In a kidney biopsy, a small piece of kidney tissue is removed and examined under a microscope.
 The biopsy helps to identify abnormalities in kidney tissue that may be the cause of kidney diseases.
-(See "Patient information: Renal (kidney) biopsy (Beyond the Basics)".)
+(See "Patient education: Renal (kidney) biopsy (Beyond the Basics)".)

 CHRONIC KIDNEY DISEASE TREATMENT

 Sometimes, a diuretic (water pill) or other medication is also added.
 You may be asked to monitor your blood pressure at home to be sure that your blood pressure is well controlled.
-(See "Patient information: High blood pressure treatment in adults (Beyond the Basics)".)
+(See "Patient education: High blood pressure treatment in adults (Beyond the Basics)".)

-Protein restriction — Restricting protein in the diet may slow the progression of chronic kidney disease, although it is not clear if the benefits of protein restriction are worth the difficulty of sticking to a low protein diet.
-Although a reduced protein diet may delay dialysis for several years, the unappetizing nature of the diet is difficult for most people to tolerate.
-Speak to your healthcare provider about the advantages and disadvantages of a low-protein diet.
+Protein — Restricting protein in the diet may slow the progression of CKD, although it is not clear if the benefits of protein restriction are worth the difficulty of sticking to a low-protein diet.
+Although a reduced-protein diet may delay dialysis for several years, the unappetizing nature of the diet is difficult for most people to tolerate.
+Speak to your health care provider about the advantages and disadvantages of a low-protein diet.
 Some people may benefit from a plant-based diet.
 (See "Dietary recommendations for patients with nondialysis CKD".)

-High cholesterol and triglycerides — High cholesterol and triglyceride levels are common in people with kidney disease.
+Cholesterol and triglycerides — High cholesterol and triglyceride levels are common in people with kidney disease.
 High triglycerides have been associated with an increased risk of coronary artery disease, which can lead to heart attack.